My multiracial self

 People are not two-thirds one thing and the remainder something else.
 Temperament, personality, or outlook don’t divide quite like that.
 The bits don’t separate clearly.
 You end up a funny homogeneous mixture.
 This is something that will become more common in the latter part of the century—people with mixed cultural backgrounds, and mixed racial backgrounds.
 That’s the way the world is going.

-Which brings me to the second reason why I’ve rarely treated identity issues in my fiction, which arises from what I imagine is the peculiar situation of many individuals with multiracial backgrounds, particularly Eurasians.
+Which brings me to the second reason why I’ve rarely treated identity issues in my fiction, which arises from what I imagine to be the peculiar situation of many individuals with multiracial backgrounds, particularly Eurasians.
 Race wasn’t a central part of my life growing up, because I found myself in an odd liminal category that didn’t have a lot of baggage attached.
 I didn’t identify strongly with any particular ethnicity, and liked the idea of occupying the middle ground, which I hoped would allow me to put together a life for myself without labels.
 This may be part of the reason why I was so drawn to the idea of a classical education, almost as if I were constructing a value system from first principles—and why the experience, much later, of marrying into a Chinese-American family has been so rewarding and surprising.
-(At the risk of sounding ridiculous, this is a big reason why I identify so strongly with Obama, who was multiracial and raised in an unconventional household, and responded by becoming an overachiever in the most conventional, Ivy League sense—only to find his greatest personal happiness by marrying into a strong black family.)
+(At the risk of sounding ridiculous, this is a big reason why I still identify so strongly with Obama, who was multiracial and raised in an unconventional household, and responded by becoming an overachiever in the most conventional, Ivy League sense, only to find his greatest personal happiness by marrying into a strong black family.)